Optimal Mechanisms for Selling Two Items to a Single Buyer Having Uniformly Distributed Valuations: Introduction

 \subsection{Our contributions}

 Our contributions can be summarized as follows. \begin{enumerate} \item[(i)] We solve the two-item single-buyer optimal mechanism design problem when $z\sim\mbox{Unif}[c_1,c_1+b_1]\times[c_2,c_2+b_2]$, for arbitrary nonnegative values of $(c_1,c_2,b_1,b_2)$.
 We compute the exact solution using a nontrivial extension of the duality approach designed in \cite{DDT17}.
-The extension takes care of cases where $f(z) (z\cdot n(z))<0$ on the left and bottom boundaries. \item[(ii)] We prove that the structure of the optimal solution falls within a class of eight simple structures, each with at most four menu items (see Figure \ref{fig:gen-structure}).
-This is in agreement with the result of \citet{WT14}. \item[(iii)] To the best of our knowledge, our results are the first to show the existence of optimal mechanisms without an exclusion region (see Figures \ref{fig:e1} and \ref{fig:h1}).
-The results in \citet{Arm96} and \citet{PBBK14} assert that the optimal multi-dimensional mechanism have an exclusion region, but under some sufficient conditions on the distributions and the utility functions. \citet{Arm96} assumes that the support set of the distribution of valuations is strictly convex, and \citet{PBBK14} assumes that the utility function is strictly concave in the allocations.
+The extension takes care of cases where $f(z) (z\cdot n(z))<0$ on the left and bottom boundaries. \item[(ii)] We prove that the structure of the optimal solution falls within a class of eight simple structures, each with at most four menu items\footnote{The phrase ``menu items'' refers to regions of constant allocation.} (see Figure \ref{fig:gen-structure}).
+This is in agreement with the result of \citet{WT14}. \item[(iii)] To the best of our knowledge, our results are the first to show the existence of optimal mechanisms without an exclusion region, i.e., valuations that result in no sale (see Figures \ref{fig:e1} and \ref{fig:h1}).
+The results in \citet{Arm96} and \citet{PBBK14} assert that the optimal multi-dimensional mechanism has an exclusion region, but under some sufficient conditions on the distributions and the utility functions. \citet{Arm96} assumes that the support set of the distribution of valuations is strictly convex, and \citet{PBBK14} assume that the utility function is strictly concave in the allocations.
 Neither of these assumptions hold in our setting. \item[(iv)] We also establish another interesting property of the optimal mechanism: given any value of $c_1$, we find a threshold value of $c_2$ beyond which the mechanism becomes deterministic (see Section \ref{sec:sol-space}). \end{enumerate}

 Some qualitative results on the structure of optimal mechanisms were already known when $z$'s distribution satisfied certain conditions.
 For instance, Pavlov \cite{Pav10} considers distributions with negative power rate\footnote{A distribution $f$ is said to have negative power rate when $\Delta(z_1,z_2)=-3-z_1f_1'(z_1)/f_1(z_1)-z_2f_2'(z_2)/f_2(z_2)\leq 0$ for every $(z_1,z_2)$ in the support set of $f$.
 It is said to have negative constant power rate if in addition to being negative, $\Delta$ is also a constant for every $(z_1,z_2)$ in the support set of $f$.}, while Wang and Tang \cite{WT14} consider distributions with negative constant power rate.
 Our work considers uniform distributions which is a special case of the settings in both \cite{Pav10} and \cite{WT14}.
 So the optimal mechanisms in our setting have allocations only of the form $(0,0)$, $(a_1,1)$ and $(1,a_2)$, in accordance with Pavlov's result, and have at most four menu items, in accordance with Wang and Tang's result.
 In our special case, we are able to prove stronger results.
 We show that the optimal mechanisms cannot have a structure other than one of the eight structures depicted in Figure \ref{fig:gen-structure}.
 Our results bring out some less expected structures like those in Figures \ref{fig:e1} and \ref{fig:h1}.
 Beyond qualitative descriptions, our results enable computation of the optimal mechanism for the uniform distribution on any arbitrary rectangle.